tripal/tripal_analysis_expression/README.md

 site_name/chado/protocol

 ### Data Loaders
-Two loaders are provided by this module, a biomaterial loader, and a differential expression loader.
+Two loaders are provided by this module, a biomaterial loader, and an expression loader.
 The biomaterial loader has the ability to load data from a flat file or from an xml file downloaded from NCBI.
 The expression loader is included in the analysis: expression content type form.

-### Differential Expression Display
+### Expression Display
 Once expression data is loaded.
 A display will be shown on each feature page that has corresponding biomaterials and expression values.

 # Loading Biomaterials